 Do you see any Bayh-Dole effect?
 How about patents held by universities?

 Bayh-Dole hits around the “6” mark.
 Series 5 is all university utility patents.
 Series 6 is those patents citing federal funding.
-The effect just jumps out at us, doesn’t it?
-If anything, the long-run trend is that universities have tended to acquire more patents on non-federally supported inventions, even as federal funding has become a much greater share of university research support.
+The Bayh-Dole effect just jumps out at us, doesn’t it?
+Yes, if anything, the long-run trend is that universities have tended to acquire more patents on non-federally supported inventions, even as federal funding has become a much greater share of university research support.
 What’s with that?

 But staring out at us from this graph is that unlike federal patenting, where before Bayh-Dole most federally owned inventions were available for public use immediately and often royalty-free, those university-owned patents are almost all held behind a patent monopoly paywall and are not available for anyone’s use.
 For the most part, only those willing to take an exclusive license to commercialize have an opportunity for access.
 (Yes, the NSF does have a work-around to Bayh-Dole for consortium inventions, and the NIH pleads with universities to find it in their hearts to make research tools available non-exclusively.)
 So this graph represents the growth in inventions delayed from public access for up to twenty years so that university administrators can seek out a few lucrative deals that otherwise they would not have a financial stake in.